imixs/imixs-microservice/README.md

 The Imixs-Microservice project provide a set of JUnit Tests.
 These tests can be used also as a starting point to learn how the RestService API works.

+## Single Page Application

+You can add also a Single-Page-Application into the Microservice to extend functionality.
+You can place your code into the /app/ directory.
+In case of a Docker deployment you can also map this directory into the Wilfly target folder `/opt/jboss/wildfly/standalone/deployments/imixs-microservice.war/app/`

+**Note:** The `app/` directory is protected by default with the same security-constraint like the `api/` directory!

 # Monitoring

 You can use a monitoring tool chain to monitor and analyze the behavior of your microservice.
 The tool chain in Imixs-Microservice is build up on [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).